 The Company is incorporated under the Business Corporations Act (BC) and is listed on the TSX Venture Exchange ("TSX-V") under the symbol TWR.
-The principal business of the Company is the acquisition and exploration of mineral exploration and evaluation assets in the Province of British Columbia, Canada.
+The principal business of the Company is the acquisition and exploration of mineral exploration and evaluation assets in British Columbia, Canada.